 - Intervention (or for observational studies, the procedures for measurement)

 - Outcome measures

-For more information about devising a PICOT question, see the following:
+For more information about developing a research question and putting into PICOT format, see the following:

 - The concept of PICO or PICOT originated in an editorial published in the ACP Journal Club in 1995.
 Richardson WS, et al. The well-built clinical question: a key to evidence-based decisions.
 ACP Journal Club 1995; 123: A12-13.